sandrewTx08/Gearbest_Scraper/README.md

 # ◾ Overview

-Gearbest_Scraper is simple, intuitive and manageable, it seeks catalogs ads from Gearbest web page, scraping catalogs information then it's storing by a sequence of SQL commands through to a relational database.
+Gearbest_Scraper is simple, intuitive and manageable, it seeks catalogs ads from Gearbest web page, scraping catalogs information then it's storing by a sequence of SQL commands through a relational database.

 # ◾ Installing